 Additionally, poorly-designed roads may be an issue.
 In a location like a college campus, there is a higher-than-average population of pedestrians who are likely to assume that traffic will be moving slowly through campus.
 Civil engineers must take this fact into account when designing roads by putting signal-protected crosswalks in place, as well as ensuring that speed limits are set at a low speed and that speed regulating strategies such as speed bumps are put in place.
 Where an intersection or stretch of road has been the site of repeated accidents involving pedestrians, the engineers responsible for designing that stretch of road (and the government entities that hire them) may bear liability for failing to take corrective measures to make it safer.

-If you’ve been the victim of a pedestrian accident in New York, find out if you have a claim for damages for your medical costs or lost work by contacting the dedicated and knowledgeable Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, in Kingston at 845-331-4100, or in Marlboro at 845-236-4411.
+If you’ve been the victim of a pedestrian accident in New York, find out if you have a claim for damages for your medical costs or lost work by contacting a dedicated and knowledgeable Kingston car injury lawyer of Rusk Wadlin Heppner & Martuscello, LLP for a consultation, in Kingston at 845-331-4100, or in Marlboro at 845-236-4411.